pylattice/MitoTNT/docs/3_tracking.md

 # Network Tracking
 Open the terminal and type `jupyter notebook` to start Jupyter Notebook.
-Find the root directory of MitoTNT and open `tracking_pipeline.ipynb` for mitochondrial network tracking.
+Find the root directory of MitoTNT and open `mitotnt_tracking_pipeline.ipynb` for mitochondrial network tracking.

 ## 1. Generate inputs for tracking
 **In this section we will process the raw data into a format that is used for the subsequent tracking.**